Taxes in Canada

 Get help to file your tax return

-There are also a number of FREE Income Tax Clinics throughout the city, through CRA's Community Volunteer Income Tax Program (CVITP).
+There are also a number of other FREE Income Tax Clinics throughout the city, through CRA's Community Volunteer Income Tax Program (CVITP).
 The CVITP is a collaboration between the Canada Revenue Agency (CRA) and community organizations.
 The organizations host tax preparation clinics and arrange for volunteers to prepare income tax and benefit returns for eligible individuals who have a modest income and a simple tax situation.

 When you go to a CVITP clinic be sure to take all your tax documents and let them know you are "an international student and a deemed resident in Canada for tax purposes".